nikitavoloboev/data/productivity/flow/Rules.md

 ## GitHub README
 - Use HTML for rendering images as I have more control on the size and things
 - Add appropriate _quote_ to briefly describe the repo (often is the same as description but with links)
+	- don't repeat what is said in the quote in the description underneath the quote
 - If the readme is long enough, add a table of contents
 - Don't add anything that is not needed and focus on the content
 - Add image or logo if possible to visually show the workflow / library in action